 There are no fuel, minerals, or process water requirements for this project.
-The project will be constructed in the vicinity and above the Medicine Bow River drainage.
-At the time of this filing, it is anticipated that during project construction, water will be obtained from a municipal water source, an existing senior water rights holder and trucked to the site, or a new well with a permit issued by the Wyoming State Engineer's Office to appropriate groundwater.
-Once available on-site, water will either be put to immediate use or placed in an onsite temporary water storage tank.
+The projects will be constructed in the vicinity and above the Medicine Bow River drainage.

+At the time of this filing, it is anticipated that during construction of the projects, water will be obtained from a municipal water source; an existing senior water rights holder and trucked to the site; or a new well with a permit issued by the Wyoming State Engineer's Office to appropriate groundwater.
+Once available on-site, water will either be put to immediate use or placed in an on- Witness: Chad A. Teply site temporary water storage tank.
 Once the project is in operation, only minimal daily domestic water use will be required.
-The primary domestic water requirement will occur at the O&M building, and is anticipated to be limited to consumption in restrooms, sinks, washing station(s), showers, internal/external hose use, and as dishwater.
+The primary domestic water requirement will occur at the operations / maintenance building, and is anticipated to be limited to consumption in restrooms, sinks, washing station(s), showers, internal / external hose use, and as dishwater.